Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER-V2.md

 Fermat is a community driven open source project with several networks of people collaborating to develop the system.
 This community was started in 2014 by the project founder, Luis Molina in Budapest, Hungary.
 Since then it spanned several countries and by the time of the last revision of this paper on Feb 2016, 50+ people were working full-time on the project plus many more were collaborating part-time or with casual contributions.

 Fermat must be designed for massive collaboration.
-We expect thousands of developers join the project and the system and project management must be able to deal with this fact.
+We expect thousands of developers to join the project and the system therefore project management must be able to deal with this fact.
 Several human networks need to exist to produce such a massive system:

 **Developers Networks**